Diagnosing and Fixing Slow Elasticsearch Search Queries

 _sourcefiltering of your response. - Use

-search_afterfor Deep Pagination: For retrieving large result sets, implementsearch_afteror thescrollAPI. - Simplify Aggregations: Review and optimize complex aggregations.
+search_afterfor Deep Pagination: For interactive pagination beyond shallow pages, usesearch_afterwith a deterministic sort.
+For large exports, use scroll or point-in-time plussearch_after, depending on your Elasticsearch version and workload. - Simplify Aggregations: Review and optimize complex aggregations.
 Consider using

 compositeaggregations for deep pagination of aggregations. keywordfor Exact Matches/Sorting: Ensure fields used for exact matching, sorting, or aggregations are mapped askeyword.